 - Family and guests are expected to remain seated for the entire ceremony, refraining from leaving their seats in order to take pictures or to talk to graduates.

-- Disability Parking: Your state-issued disability placard prominently displayed inside your vehicle or state-issued disability plate is required.
+- Accessible Parking: A state-issued disability placard prominently displayed inside the vehicle or state-issued disability plate is required.
 The accessible parking area is located on the east side of Coleman Coliseum.
 University Parking Services personnel are located at the entrance to this area.
-Entrance to Coleman Coliseum is from the Second Avenue entrance off of Paul Bryant Drive.
+Entrance to Coleman Coliseum is from the Second Avenue entrance on Paul Bryant Drive.

-- Coliseum Entrance: Persons with disability accommodation needs may enter Coleman Coliseum by way of the ramp located in front of the Coliseum or at the north east spiral.
+- Coliseum Entrance: Persons with disability accommodation needs may enter Coleman Coliseum by way of the ramp located in front of the coliseum or at the northeast spiral.
 The front entrance places you on the main concourse where the accessible seating areas are located.
-The north east spiral entrance is at street level from the accessible parking location.
-You will find an elevator inside the north east spiral that takes you to the main concourse.
+The northeast spiral entrance is at street level from the accessible parking location.
+If using the northeast entrance, take the elevator to the main concourse level.

-- Priority seating in the accessible platforms located off the main concourse is given to guests using wheelchairs.
-Additional accessible seating is found at the various portal entrances into the basketball arena.
-Please look for the wheelchair-accessible symbol on the end of the chair rows.
+- Coliseum Seating: Accessible seating for those using wheelchairs or other mobility aids is on the main concourse level.
+These areas are open to guests on a first come, first served basis.
+One person may accompany the individual requiring the accessible seating.
+Additional accessible seating is found at the various portal entrances into the arena.
+Look for the wheelchair-accessible symbol on the end of the chair rows.

-- Emergencies: Emergency Medical assistance is located in the south east corner of the Coliseum main concourse.
-Assistance is also available through the University Police, telephone number 205.348.5454.
-University Police officers are stationed in Coleman Coliseum before and during the ceremony.
+- Emergencies: Emergency Medical assistance is located in the south east corner of the main concourse level.
+Assistance is also available through the University of Alabama Police Department at 205.348.5454.
+UAPD officers are stationed in Coleman Coliseum before and during the ceremony.

 LATIN HONORS: Undergraduate students are eligible for Latin Honors in accordance with the policy as outlined in the Undergraduate Catalog.
 The honor will be listed in the commencement program and printed on the reader card for announcement during the ceremony.
 The undergraduate Latin honors designation printed in the commencement program and on the candidate’s reader card is calculated based on the student’s cumulative University of Alabama grade point average at the end of the semester prior to the semester of graduation.
 All honors will be recalculated after the final grading period for the semester has closed during the week following commencement.
 For that reason, the honor announced during the ceremony may be different than the final honor that appears on the student’s transcript and on the diploma.
 In some cases, the degree candidate may not actually graduate with an honor designation.
 Degree candidates who are eligible for Latin Honors should contact the Student Services office of their college or school for information regarding the distribution of honor stoles.